Elegant French table lamp made of metal decorated with imitation marble

 Description

 50s Table Lamp Elegant French table lamp made of metal decorated with imitation marble, in shades of gray with handcrafted brass embellishments.
-Originating from the mid-20th century and in excellent condition, featuring a handmade lampshade, a cotton pagoda.
-Single bulb with a large screw (E27), fully functional with a maximum power of 150 W.
+Originating from the mid-20th century, it is in excellent condition, featuring a handmade lampshade with a cotton pagoda.
+Single bulb with large screw cap (E27), fully functional with a maximum power of 150 W.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a profound mark on furniture-making.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when selecting a luxurious antique for your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+This is ultimately crucial for buyers, as many fakes circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have experts, art appraisers, and historians from around the world at your disposal.

 Attributes / Details